kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-4.md

 columns in `df.columns`, to make sub-setting of the columns during the *feature selection* and *model evaluation* phases.
 The *NaN* values in the dtype `categorical` columns are replaced with `no_information`.
-The reason being, that rows with recognized *NaN* values get excluded from the factorization process and are replaced by `-1`.
+The reason being that rows with recognized *NaN* values get excluded from the factorization process and are replaced by `-1`.
 At this point, we like to keep the option of using the missing values as a categorical group of its own.
-The group, that contains all listings where no information is given for.
+The group that contains all listings where no information is given for.

 ```python